-Extreme sadnessFrequent cryingIrritabilityAnxietyUnusually strong cravings for certain foodsDifficulty concentrating or paying attentionInsomniaPanic attacksMood swingsFatigue or lack of energyPhysical symptoms (eg, sore breasts, headaches, joint or muscle pain, swelling, bloating)
+Extreme sadnessFrequent cryingIrritabilityAnxietyUnusually strong cravings for certain foodsDifficulty concentrating or paying attentionInsomniaPanic attacksMood swingsFatigue or lack of energyPhysical symptoms, such as sore breasts, headaches, joint or muscle pain, swelling, or bloating

 Symptoms typically begin 10-14 days prior to the start of menstruation.